Sleep Disorders

 See discussion in the following articles: stiff-person syndrome, nonparaneoplastic autoimmune cerebellar diseases (for discussion of cerebellar ataxia), anti-LGI1 encephalitis (for discussion of limbic encephalitis with GAD antibodies), and progressive encephalomyelitis with rigidity and myoclonus and glycine receptor antibodies (for discussion of nonparaneoplastic autoimmune cerebellar diseases).

-The diagnostic work-up for stiff-person syndrome includes clinical judgement based on the criteria mentioned earlier, electrophysiological data, and immunological studies that show seropositivity to relevant autoantibodies (35; 37; 36).
-The diagnostic criteria include the following: (1) stiffness of the axial muscles, particularly in the abdomen and thoracolumbar paraspinals, leading to hyperlordosis; (2) superimposed episodic spasms precipitated by sudden movement, emotional upset, or unexpected auditory and some aesthetic stimuli; and (3) absence of other neurologic findings that may suggest an alternative diagnosis, such as absence of brainstem, pyramidal, extrapyramidal, and lower motor neuron signs, sphincter and sensory disturbance, and cognitive involvement (53).
-Functional disorders should be also considered, especially in patients with seronegative stiff-person syndromes.
-Electrophysiological data are helpful by demonstrating continuous motor unit activity from agonists and antagonist muscle.
-Antibody testing is important following the cut-off positivity titers mentioned earlier with greater than 10,000 IU/ml titers by ELISA.
-The main difficulty still remains the seronegative stiff-person syndrome that represents close to 20% of patients.
-Adherence to strict clinical criteria, neurophysiologic testing, and neuropsychiatric examination to exclude a functional disorder are critical.
-An empirical trial with diazepam is often used, but it does not ensure diagnostic accuracy because it cannot differentiate an organic from a functional disorder.
+The diagnostic work-up for stiff-person syndrome requires clinical judgement based on specific clinical criteria, electrophysiological assessment, the presence of other autoimmunities or diabetes type 1, and, importantly, a search for the relevant autoantibodies (38; 36; 39; 44).
+The main clinical diagnostic criteria include the following: (1) stiffness of the axial muscles, particularly in the abdomen and thoracolumbar paraspinals, leading to hyperlordosis, abnormal gait, and falls; (2) superimposed episodic spasms precipitated by sudden movement, emotional upset, or unexpected auditory, visual, or aesthetic stimuli; and (3) absence of other neurologic findings that may suggest an alternative diagnosis, such as absence of brainstem, pyramidal, extrapyramidal, and lower motor neuron signs, sphincteric and sensory disturbance, and cognitive involvement (63).
+Functional disorders should be also considered, especially in seronegative patients or those with low anti-GAD titers.
+Electrophysiological data are helpful in the diagnosis by demonstrating continuous motor unit firing activity at rest from agonist and antagonist muscles concurrently.
+Antibody testing and precise determination of anti-GAD antibody titers is fundamental, with the cut-off positivity titers greater than 10,000 IU/ml titers by ELISA.
+The main diagnostic challenge remains seronegative stiff-person syndrome, which represents close to 20% of patients.
+Adherence to strict clinical criteria, neurophysiologic testing, and consideration for neuropsychiatric assessment to exclude a functional disorder are critical.
+An empirical trial with diazepam is often used, but in our view, it does not ensure diagnostic accuracy because it cannot differentiate an organic from a functional disorder.

-Even though not considered diagnostic, imaging has also been employed as a tool to improve our understanding of the syndrome.
-In a patient series, the morphological MRI of 26 patients (T1-weighted and FLAIR-weighted images) was analyzed at the initial stage of diagnosis.
+Although not considered diagnostic because routine brain MRI is normal or nonspecific, some specialized imaging techniques have been used as a tool to explore and improve our understanding of the syndrome.
+Most informative has been the magnetic resonance spectroscopy study performed in a large series of well-characterized GAD-positive patients with stiff-person syndrome (89).
+This study showed prominent and significant reduction in GABA level, predominantly in the sensorimotor cortex and, to a lesser degree, in the posterior occipital cortex, indicating involvement of the inhibitory GABAergic pathways, which is consistent with the reduced GABA levels observed in the cerebrospinal fluid of the same patients (45).
+In another patient series, the morphological MRI of 26 patients (T1-weighted and FLAIR-weighted images) was analyzed at the initial stage of diagnosis.
 Using measures to assess brain cortical thickness, cerebellum thickness, and hippocampal volume, a peculiar profile of atrophy was found.
-Patients with anti-GAD antibodies had a significant atrophy in the temporal and frontal lobes and a focal cerebellar atrophy of the V-lobule, independently of the anti-GAD phenotype, suggesting that the different neurologic anti-GAD phenotypes should be considered as a continuum (25).
+Patients with anti-GAD antibodies were reported to have atrophy in the temporal and frontal lobes and a focal cerebellar atrophy of the V-lobule, independently of the anti-GAD phenotype, suggesting that the different neurologic anti-GAD phenotypes should be considered as a continuum (29).
+Because the study group was very heterogenous and the routine brain MRI in these patients was normal, the information is of unclear significance.

 Patients with stiff-person syndrome experience severe anxiety and depression due to phobias of falling and completing even simple physical tasks.
 Patients with significant symptoms that do not improve concurrently with the physical symptomatology need clinical and psychological support both at home and at work.
 Their phobias often lead to depression and sometimes to addiction to drugs such as benzodiazepines or narcotics, highlighting the need for multifactorial care.

-For stiff-person syndrome and GAD-associated disorders, 2 strategies of treatment can be implemented: symptomatic or immunologic, either independently or in combination, depending on symptom severity (118; 28; 37; 30).
-Symptomatic relief is often achieved with agents that enhance GABAergic transmission, such as benzodiazepines.
-The first therapeutic option is diazepam, a GABAA agonist.
+For stiff-person syndrome and GAD-associated disorders, two strategies of treatment can be implemented: symptomatic or immunologic, either independently or in combination, depending on symptom severity (134; 31; 38; 41).
+Symptomatic relief is the first treatment strategy, and it is often achieved with agents that enhance GABAergic transmission, such as benzodiazepines.
+The commonest therapeutic option is diazepam, a GABAA agonist.
 This drug can help most patients, although the high doses sometimes required cannot be tolerated and may lead to addiction.
 Other similar compounds include clonazepam, alprazolam, lorazepam, and temazepam.
-The second category of drugs used are antispasticity agents, such as GABAB agonists; because of better tolerance, we have been using then as first-line therapy in lieu of benzodiazepines.
+The second category of drugs are antispasticity agents, such as GABAB agonists; because of better tolerance, we have been using then as first-line therapy in lieu of benzodiazepines.
 The most effective among them is baclofen, considered the second most useful drug after diazepam, now even replacing it in order.
 Sometimes high doses are required to induce improvement, causing some cognitive effects.
 Antiepileptic drugs that enhance the brain’s GABAergic transmission also improve symptoms, either alone or in conjunction with the baclofen and benzodiazepines.
-In our experience, the most helpful agents in this family are gabapentin and vigabatrin, which acts by inhibiting GABA-transaminase.
+In our experience, the most helpful agents in this family are gabapentin and vigabatrin, which act by inhibiting GABA-transaminase and increasing GABA.
 Tiagabine, an inhibitor of GABA reuptake, and levetiracetam, which facilitates inhibition of GABAergic transmission, may offer benefits if well tolerated.
 Other drugs include tizanidine, a centrally acting alpha2 adrenergic receptor, and dantrolene, a muscle relaxant.

 If the above agents do not offer a satisfactory benefit, we proceed to immunotherapy.
 The most widely used agent in this category is intravenous immunoglobulin (IVIg) after its proven efficacy.
-In a randomized, double-blinded, placebo-controlled crossover trial we conducted in GAD-positive stiff-person syndrome, IVIg resulted in significant improvements in objective stiffness parameters and activities of daily living (34).
+In a randomized, double-blinded, placebo-controlled crossover trial we conducted in GAD-positive stiff-person syndrome, IVIg resulted in significant improvements in objective stiffness parameters and activities of daily living (45).
 The duration of efficacy after each monthly IVIg infusion ranges from 4 to 12 weeks in most patients.
 IVIg remains the only immunomodulatory therapy with proven benefit in stiff-person syndrome.
-Subcutaneous immunoglobulin may be also an option in patients with poor venous access or when there is a demonstrable early wearing off effect to ensure sustained benefit (31).
-Plasmapheresis has been of limited and transient benefit, and we do not routinely use it despite some anecdotal case reports (60).
-Corticosteroids are surprisingly ineffective in our experience with many patients, although one anecdotal report had shown limited benefit (88).
+Subcutaneous immunoglobulin may be also an option in patients with poor venous access or when there is a demonstrable early wearing off effect to ensure sustained benefit (33).
+Plasmapheresis offers limited and transient benefits, and we do not routinely use it despite some anecdotal case reports (70).
+The American Society for Apheresis guidelines strongly do not recommend it because the benefits, seen in half of the treated patients, are variable and are always mild and transient (39).
+A retrospective chart review showed that 58% of the 24 reviewed patients experienced benefit with reduction of antispasmodics (103).
+Corticosteroids are surprisingly ineffective in our experience with many patients, although one anecdotal report had shown limited benefit (101).
 Furthermore, triggering or exacerbating diabetes is a serious consideration that limits further its use in stiff-person syndrome.
 Of paramount importance is the control of diabetes, which requires insulin most of the time and, if uncontrolled, seems to worsen the neurologic symptomatology.

-Immunosuppressive agents, such as azathioprine, methotrexate, cyclophosphamide, and mycophenolate mofetil, are equally disappointing in our experience in spite of rare anecdotal reports (60; 10).
+Immunosuppressive agents, such as azathioprine, methotrexate, cyclophosphamide, and mycophenolate mofetil, are equally disappointing in our experience in spite of rare anecdotal reports (70; 11).
 The most useful drug in this category is rituximab.
-A randomized controlled trial we conducted in patients with stiff-person syndrome demonstrated lack of efficacy of rituximab compared to placebo owing to a strong placebo effect (32).
-In this series, however, 7 patients improved, and 4 of them with severe disease demonstrated meaningful to impressive improvements.
+A randomized controlled trial we conducted in patients with stiff-person syndrome demonstrated lack of efficacy of rituximab compared to placebo owing to a strong placebo effect (46).
+In this series, however, seven patients improved, and four of them with severe disease demonstrated meaningful to impressive improvements.
 On this basis, we believe rituximab is a useful drug for a subset of patients who have failed therapies with GABA-enhancing drugs and IVIg.
 It should be stressed that anti-GAD antibody titers may drop but not at a statistically significant level, and the titers do not correlate or predict improvement.

 Some patients with stiff-person syndrome who failed conventional immunosuppressive therapy have experienced benefit after autologous hematopoietic stem cell transplantation (auto-HSCT).
-In one small study, 3 patients with stiff-person syndrome and one with progressive encephalomyelitis with rigidity and myoclonus were initially treated with cyclophosphamide (Cy) 2 g/m2 + granulocyte-colony stimulating factors (G-CSF) and then conditioned with Cy 200 mg/kg + plus anti-thymocyte globulin (ATG) followed by auto-HSCT.
+In one small study, three patients with stiff-person syndrome and one with progressive encephalomyelitis with rigidity and myoclonus were initially treated with cyclophosphamide (Cy) 2 g/m2 + granulocyte-colony stimulating factors (G-CSF) and then conditioned with Cy 200 mg/kg + plus anti-thymocyte globulin (ATG) followed by auto-HSCT.
 All patients tolerated the procedure well and showed improved physical performance.
 One patient’s walking distance improved from 300 meters to 5 miles, and one other’s ambulation improved from being confined to a wheelchair to being able to walk with a frame.
 Two patients became seronegative for anti-GAD antibodies and normalized their neurophysiological abnormalities.
-Although auto-HSCT was thought promising, a large study aiming at 40 patients was terminated early after recruiting 23 patients because of lack of efficacy or transient benefits, taking into account potential serious complications (16; 71).
-One of the many limitations of this study, as pointed out, was the enrollment of patients with advanced disease, drawing attention to the need for using objective measurements of quantifying stiffness with validated scales, taking into account a strong placebo effect if a new Hematopoietic Stem Cell Transplantation (HSMT) trial in stiff-person syndrome patients is considered (27).
+Although auto-HSCT was thought promising, a large study aiming at 40 patients was terminated early after recruiting 23 patients because of lack of efficacy or transient benefits, taking into account potential serious complications (19; 83).
+One of the many limitations of this study, as pointed out, was the enrollment of patients with advanced disease, drawing attention to the need for using objective measurements of quantifying stiffness with validated scales, taking into account a strong placebo effect if a new hematopoietic stem cell transplantation (HSMT) trial in patients with stiff-person syndrome is considered (34).
+A patient with glycine receptor (GlyR) antibody-positive stiff-person syndrome treated with autologous hematopoietic stem cell transplantation achieved sustained clinical improvement documented by many detailed clinical scales (25).

 Conclusions.
 The pathogenetic potential of anti-GAD antibodies remains unsettled.
-The high rate of intrathecal synthesis of anti-GAD-specific IgG in some patients signifies B-cell in-situ stimulation in the CSF compartment and possibly in-situ action of antibodies within the CNS, but it is unclear what drives their CNS persistence (13).
+The high rate of intrathecal synthesis of anti-GAD-specific IgG in some patients signifies B-cell in-situ stimulation in the CSF compartment and possibly in-situ action of antibodies within the CNS, but it is unclear what drives their CNS persistence (14).
 The reason for the clinical heterogeneity among GAD-antibody-associated syndromes is also uncertain.
-It was thought to be related to the variable susceptibility of GABAergic neurons to anti-GAD or other still unidentified autoantibodies (108; 74; 90), but data from 2 independent studies indicate that all anti-GAD antibodies from the various hyperexcitability syndromes recognize the same dominant GAD epitope (68; 82).
+It was thought to be related to the variable susceptibility of GABAergic neurons to anti-GAD or other still unidentified autoantibodies (121; 86; 104), but data from two independent studies indicate that all anti-GAD antibodies from the various hyperexcitability syndromes recognize the same dominant GAD epitope (80; 94).
 The uncertainty of whether anti-GAD antibodies are simply disease markers or pathogenic has an impact on therapeutic approaches.
-First-line therapies are symptomatic using GABA-enhancing drugs, followed by IVIg as the only proven immunotherapy effective in patients with stiff-person syndrome who do not optimally respond to first-line drugs (117).
-A better understanding of the immunopathogenesis of the syndromes will greatly inform our therapeutic approaches.
+First-line therapies are symptomatic using GABA-enhancing drugs, followed by IVIg as the only proven immunotherapy effective in patients with stiff-person syndrome who do not optimally respond to first-line drugs (39).
+IVIg also provides sustained benefit in 67% of patients over a median 3.3 (1–18)-year period, but in 29%, the benefits are diminishing after a mean 3.3-year period due to disease progression (39), highlighting the need for more effective long-term therapies.
+It is anticipated that a better understanding of the immunopathogenesis of the syndromes will greatly inform our therapeutic approaches.

 For pregnancy considerations in patients with stiff-person syndrome see discussion in article titled Stiff-person syndrome.
 For nonparaneoplastic autoimmune cerebellar diseases, see discussion in Cerebellar ataxia.
 For antibody-mediated epilepsies, see discussion in Autoimmune epilepsy.